ComradDoge/DogeEU4/README.md

 [quote]
 [h1] Changes 03/02/2021 [/h1]
 [quote]
+- No free spins on the mine event
+- AI wont pick or be less likely to pick some idea groups (they wont pick mercenary ones at all)
+- Flags on decisions cleaned up to be at beginning
+- AI wont pick some policies as to not waste a slot
+- New Formables: South German Confederation, Alpland, Adriatic Empire, Carthage, Kievan Rus, Saudi Arabia, Tatarstan, Himalayan Empire, Lusitania

 - Carthage culture requirements is to be Maghreb culture group or Sardinian; Sicilian; Andalucian or be Majorca
 - Andalucia no longer can be formed by Maghreb cultures, only Andalucian cultures can, cleaned up its decision and made it area scoped which I slightly expanded.
 - Tunis is not an option when you form Carthage